Enter the Fat Dragon (1978 film)

-The film had a belated video release in the United States, eventually coming out in 1999 after director and actor Sammo Hung became an unexpected success with his American TV series Martial Law.
+The film had a belated video release in the United States, eventually coming out in 1999 after Hung became an unexpected success with his American TV series Martial Law.

 In November 2017, it was announced that Donnie Yen would star in a remake of the film, directed by Kenji Tanigaki and Aman Chang.
-The remake was released in 2020.
+The film was released in 2020, but wasn't a remake.

 Plot

 Ah Lung is a pig farmer and a devoted Bruce Lee fan who is anxious to follow in Lee's footsteps, but only ridiculed for his attempts because of his weight.
 He is sent to the city to earn a living working at his uncle's restaurant, but when he arrives, he finds a gang of thugs causing trouble in the restaurant.
 He takes the chance to prove himself and attacks the thugs, defeating them and saving the restaurant.
 Soon, he becomes a waiter, and discovers a plot by the same thugs to kidnap a woman he works with.
 Eventually, he defeats the thugs once again and saves the day.